Cyb3rC3lt/CrackMapExec-Modules/README.md

 # CrackMapExec LDAP Modules
 Here are some CME LDAP modules I created to help with AD enumeration.

-If you ever wanted to know who the Domain Admins are quickly without building an ldap search string or starting up BloodHound then the 'GROUPMEM' module is for you.
+If you ever wanted to know who the Domain Admins are quickly without building an ldap search string or starting up BloodHound then the 'GROUP-MEM' module is for you.

 Likewise if you ever wanted a list of machines described as 'Server' to focus your attack on, then the 'MACHINE-DESC' module is for you.